 As a griever and grief therapist, I resonate with the quote, “I am not here to fix every broken thing.
 Some things just need a soft place to land” (Anonymous).
 In grief therapy, I hold space for people to speak about their person and their grief in ways they cannot anywhere else.
-They share the deep pain, anger, and loneliness that feel difficult to express with friends, family, or colleagues.
-In grief therapy, this is the one space where grievers do not have to soften their grief.

 When my person first died, it suddenly felt like nothing else mattered.
 The things that once felt urgent no longer held the same weight.